-Within this new program, there will be four pillars (Wellness, Interprofessional, Subspecialty Clinical Experiences, and Experiential Learning in Psychotherapy) that will distinguish our training.
-These pillars characterize our educational philosophy which we refer to as WISE.
+Our program's four pillars (Wellness, Inclusion, Subspecialty Clinical Experiences, and Experiential Learning in Psychotherapy) distinguish our training.
+These pillars characterize our educational philosophy, which we refer to as WISE.
 Our WISE residents will not only have excellent clinical and didactic training but will also be able to work effectively in diverse healthcare delivery systems while managing personal well-being.

 We recognize the importance of wellness in the curriculum for trainees and the future care they provide patients.
-In the first-year curriculum, residents will receive formal didactics in Stress Management and Resiliency Training (SMART), a novel and evidence-based program from the Benson-Henry Institute for Mind Body Medicine at Massachusetts General Hospital.
-Several staff members and department faculty are SMART-certified, and the assistant vice chancellor for campus wellness is Dr. Steven Wengel, our immediate past department chair.
-Also, each class will select a faculty advisor and advocate who meets with the class for lunch once a month to discuss nonclinical issues and help further advocate for residents.
+Interns start their formal didactics with Stress Management and Resiliency Training (SMART), an evidence-based program from the Benson-Henry Institute for Mind Body Medicine at Massachusetts General Hospital.
+Several staff members and department faculty are SMART-certified.
+The department provides weekly lunches before didactics and quarterly opportunities for personal wellness activities.
+Also, each class has a faculty advisor who meets with the class for lunch regularly to discuss non-clinical issues and help further advocate for residents.
 (This person will not be on the clinical competency committee to preserve autonomy on promotion decisions).

 SUBSPECIALTY CLINICAL EXPERIENCES